bangbangcon/west/content/faq.md

 York [since 2014](http://bangbangcon.com/2014).
 Due to
 [massive demand](http://composition.al/blog/2017/03/31/scaling-bangbangcon/),
 !!Con was expanded to the west coast of the US in 2019.
-We are bringing !!Con West back in 2020 and it will be held in Santa Cruz, California, on the campus of [UC Santa Cruz](https://www.ucsc.edu/), on February 29-March 1.
+We are so excited to bring !!Con West back in 2020, and it will be held in Santa Cruz, California, on the campus of [UC Santa Cruz](https://www.ucsc.edu/), on February 29th and March 1st.

-## Why are you bringing !!Con to the west coast?
+## Why did you bring !!Con to the west coast?

 In our five years of organizing !!Con, we've learned that there's a huge amount of demand for what we're doing.
 This is a great problem to have, but it means